Explore the unique qualities of watercolor paint through many methods and learn to share techniques and inspiration with your art students.

-Discover the unique, transparent qualities of watercolor paint and the multitude of ways it can be used to create incredible works of art in this course designed specifically for art teachers.
-Whether you are teaching advanced painting at the high school level or are looking for a more successful approach to watercolor at the elementary level, there will be something new to learn in this course.
-You will investigate methods for teaching brush selection, material management, color theory, visual journaling with watercolor, as well as basic and advanced techniques to your students.
-Additionally, not only will you advance your own practice in watercolor, you’ll also leave this course full of inspiration for direct application into your art room.
+Watercolor is unique because it has transparent qualities unlike any other painting medium.
+Whether participants are teaching advanced painting at the high school level or are looking for a more successful approach to watercolor at the elementary level, there will be something new to learn in this class.
+Topics will include brush selection, material management, color theory, visual journaling with watercolor, as well as basic and advanced techniques for the art room.
+This course is designed specifically for art teachers, which means participants will leave this class full of inspiration for direct application into their art classrooms.
+Participants will also have time to advance their own practice in watercolor.

 Access to AOEU’s online learning platform, Brightspace, to view the course content, submit assignments, and engage in discussion (provided)